cradit1521/ytam1208.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Slowly, but slowly, let's change the world with me.
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+Employment and Education:

-- [2014~2020] SCH University
+- [2014~2020] SCH University,the Department of Electronic Engineering bachelor's degree
-- [2019~] Cogaplex company
+- [2019~] Cogaplex company,the Person following research & development team
-- [2021~] Hanyang University
+- [2021~] Hanyang University, Intelligent Robotics master's course

 What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+My field of research is object tracking.